yaellevy/Capella/README.md

 ![](gifs/blunder_2.png)

-*A fit slope analysis of sight session*
+*A fit slope analysis of a sight session, we see that of the two Aldebaran observations, one scatters far off of the correct slope and is likely a blunder*

 ---